 No crying in hockey

 But hockey took a toll on his body.
-A lingering shoulder injury caused Oakes to take a break in April 2019 to have surgery with Dr. Richard Haigler, a shoulder and sports medicine specialist at Novant Health Orthopedics and Sports Medicine in Clemmons.
+A lingering shoulder injury caused Oakes to take a break in April 2019 to have surgery at Novant Health Orthopedics and Sports Medicine in Clemmons.

 After his surgery, Oakes eased back into the sport by playing in an adult league tournament in Charlotte a few months later.
 That’s when the wrist-crushing hit happened.
 Devastated, Oakes drove home to Winston-Salem that night with a broken wrist.